This is the story of how one simple Slack channel sparked countless amazing conversations and our team growing much tighter!September 20, 2021

 “Would you rather not use Google or Social Media for the rest of your life?”

 A question that started as a discussion on Internet privacy and then turned into a dialog about Facebook groups on manifesting and the Law of Attraction.

 Another team favorite turned out to be: “What is your best pizza combination?”—contributed by our Partnership Manager Jess.

-Developer Lech’s favorite pizza was heavy on meat: “Olives, corn, onion, sausage, bacon, salami”.
-Project Manager Amanda said: “If I’m in a spicy mood, chicken wing pizza.
+Project Manager Amanda answered: “If I’m in a spicy mood, chicken wing pizza.
 It’s diced breaded chicken, chicken wing sauce, loaded with mozzarella.
 Some may also add bleu cheese to this.”
 All non-vegans agreed on cheese, lots of it.
-And of course, the pineapple-debacle made an appearance too.
+And of course, the pineapple-debacle made an appearance too."

-It’s now January 15.
-We’re about 1 month in and the connectedness of our team has already significantly improved.
-People seem to love answering the questions!
+It's now January 15, 2020.
+We’re about one month in and the connectedness of our team has already significantly improved.
+People seem to love answering the Slack conversation starters!